SMU-UDH/UDH-Resources/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Programming Highlights

-### Welcome-Back Event

-Good News!!
-Ice cream is on the way!!

-Look out for our ice cream cart on **Sunday (January 23) evening at 7PM** for some ice cream and UDH sweatshirts!

 ### Drive-in Movie